Tutoring math, you know this skill is essential. The math tutor provides a quick explanation and example.

 3) Once again, the rise refers to the change in height; the run, to the change in horizontal position.

-Now we invoke the equation for slope:
+Now we involve the equation for slope:

 Simplifying, we get